Woman over 40 planning realistic SMART goals with the AVM Method

 SMART goals infographic for women over 40 explaining Specific, Measurable, Achievable, Relevant, and Time-bound goal setting

-SMART Goals Are Not the Method—They Are Just a Tool
+SMART Goals Are a Tool, Not the Whole Method

 Too often, people jump to goal setting without checking in with themselves.
 That’s why SMART goals sometimes feel empty or stressful.
 They’re not the problem—the lack of internal clarity is.